- Tommy Thompson

 I was feelin’ frisky so I said: “I’ll take a Southern Comfort on the rocks.”
 That brought on a quick moment of silence before Kathy informed us: “No. He doesn’t mean hard liquor.
 What he has offered is to buy the band a pitcher of beer.
 Draft beer."
 A pitcher of freakin’ draft beer?
 Are ya kiddin’ me?
 A pitcher of draft beer back then prob’ly cost Freddy about $.17 cents to pour.

-Nonetheless, it wasn’t the quality or the amount of our liquid reward.
+Nonetheless, it wasn’t the quality or the quantity of our liquid reward.
 It was the fact that he even offered it.
 The extra gig that he had already booked us on?
-Now that made his pitcher of beer taste just as good as any amount of Southern Comfort ever would.
+Now that made his pitcher of draft beer taste just as good as any amount of Southern Comfort ever would.

 Well, maybe not ever.

-Right now, dear reader, I just wanna take another quick li'l detour and whiz you all away on another ride in our “Time Machine,” For one final Freddy story.
+Right now, dear reader, I just wanna take another quick li'l detour and whiz you all away on another ride in our “Time Machine.”
+For one final Freddy story.

 The dial is set for the year 2008.

-But, David’s main claim to fame was when he appeared in the cult-classic movie
+But, David’s main claim to fame was when he appeared in the cult-classic movie,

-“Spinal Tap” as that band’s keyboardist: “Viv Savage.”
+“Spinal Tap,” as that band’s keyboardist: “Viv Savage.”

 Kevin called me up one day and informed me that David had to go to L.A. for some recording sessions.
 He would be gone for 2 weeks.
 “Metrovox” had 3 gigs during that time period and Kevin wanted to know if I could fill in for Kaff.
 My band happened to be off on the dates Kevin mentioned, so I told him it sounded like fun and that I’d love to do the gigs.
 Since it was summertime, the first two gigs were outdoor pool parties for some friends of ours.
-Pool parties are always fun to play.
+Pool parties usually pay well and are always fun to play.
 100% of the time.
 Both gigs went swimmingly well (no pun intended).

 The 3rd gig was different.